 This continuous form is the starting point for previous discrete tracer variance conserving formulations for flux form transport \cite{Ricardo24a,Ricardo24b,Tambyah25}.
 To derive an analogous expression for the material form transport of $s$, we expand the time derivative for $S=hs$ in \eqref{eq::adv_S_cont} and recall the continuity equation \eqref{eq::tsw2::h}, such that

-In order to derive a discrete, tracer variance conserving analogue to the material transport expression above, we begin by introducing the high order space $\mathbb{W}_2^H\subset L^2(\Omega)$ which is spanned by the set of square integrable polynomials of degree $p$ over the domain $\Omega$.
+In order to derive a discrete, tracer variance conserving analogue to the material transport expression above, we begin by introducing the high order space $\mathbb{W}_2^H\subset L^2(\Omega)$ which is spanned by the set of square integrable polynomials of degree $p$ over the domain $\Omega$ and discontinuous along the element boundaries $\Gamma$.
 Introducing the high order test function $\chi_h\in\mathbb{W}_2^H$, eliminating the continuity equation (which at the discrete level is satisfied pointwise as in \eqref{eq::tsw_disc::h}) and integrating over the domain $\Omega$ with respect to $\chi_h$ gives

 While $\boldsymbol{F}_h\cdot\hat{\boldsymbol{n}}$ is continuous and div-conforming over the element boundaries, $(\boldsymbol{F}_h s_h)\cdot\hat{\boldsymbol{n}}$ and $(\nabla s_h)\cdot\hat{\boldsymbol{n}}$ are not.
 Hence we integrate by parts for the former term and apply boundary integrals to penalise against discontinuities in both terms as